Andrea-Papaleo/SpiedieDocs/docs/docs/submitting_jobs.md

 One of the important advantages of using Spiedie is the flexibility of hardware resources available to the user.
 You can tailor your resource request to suit the needs of your program.

-Proper resource allocation also ensures your program runs as fast and efficiently as possibile and does not halt unexepectedly due to hardware resource shortages such as memory.
+Proper resource allocation also ensures your program runs as fast and efficiently as possible and does not halt unexpectedly due to hardware resource shortages such as memory.
 It is also best practice to allocate the right amount of resources for SLURM to work as efficient as possible for the entire cluster.

-### <a name="features"></a> Using Spiedie-specific Directvies or Features
+### <a name="features"></a> Using Spiedie-specific Directives or Features

 One way to make sure your programs run properly is to run it on the correct partition, as stated above.